Olga Constantinovna of Russia: Family and early life

 Olga's childhood was spent at her father's homes, including Pavlovsk Palace and estates in the Crimea.
 Her father was a younger brother of Alexander II, and her mother was considered one of the most intelligent and elegant women of the court.
-Olga was particularly close to her older brother, Nicholas, and was one of the few members of the imperial family to keep in touch with him after he was banished to Tashkent.

-As a child, Olga was described as a simple and chubby little girl with a broad face and big blue eyes.
-Unlike her younger sister, Vera, she had a calm temperament, but she was also extremely shy.
-For example, when interrogated by her tutors during lessons, she burst into tears and ran from the classroom.

 In 1862, Grand Duke Constantine Nikolaievich was appointed viceroy of Russian Poland by his brother and moved to Warsaw with his wife and children.
 The stay in Poland proved difficult for Constantine, who was the victim of a nationalist assassination attempt on 3 July 1862.
 Although Constantine embarked on a program of liberalization and re-instated Polish as an official language, Polish nationalists continued to agitate for reform and Olga's mother returned to Saint Petersburg with the children in 1863.
 Olga's difficult experiences in Poland marked her profoundly.
-The radicalization of the separatists pushed the Tsar to recall his brother in August.